Sustainability

 Conflict minerals and responsible minerals

 Volex has a dedicated policy addressing the issue of conflict minerals.
-We are committed to avoiding the use of conflict minerals in our products, and we ask our suppliers to ensure that materials used in components and products they supply to us, including tin, tantalum, tungsten and gold, are conflict-free.
-In FY2022, we updated our policy to be our Responsible Minerals Policy and it can be accessed below.
+We are committed to avoiding and eliminating the use of conflict minerals in our products.
+We ask our suppliers to ensure that the materials used in the components and products that they supply to us, including tin, tantalum, tungsten and gold, are conflict-free.
+We continue to strengthen our Supplier Code of Conduct and each year, we conduct systematic audits across our supply chain.
+Our Responsible Minerals Policy is available below.

 Quality management

 All of our sites operate ISO 9001 certification with many going further and gaining industry-specific quality management certifications, including IATF 16949, ISO 13485, TL 9000, AS 9100D.
 Each of these standards drives a series of independent verification audits ensuring that our quality management approach remains robust.
 Quality excellence is a central focus for our global Volex Excellence System, which drives the principles of manufacturing excellence across all our sites.
-Through a relentless focus on kaizen, all sites report on and share, their kaizen activities on a weekly basis.
+Through a relentless focus on kaizen, all sites report on, and share, their kaizen activities on a weekly basis.
+We have annual programmes to encourage, celebrate and recognise site excellence both at a team and site level.
+Our management system reviews many aspects of our quality performance on a monthly basis, focusing both on internal and external defect rates, delivery performances and levels of customer satisfaction through our customer scorecard methodology.

 Environmental management and sustainability